Luxury Resorts, Artist Studios, Dinner Theater, Pitmaster Champion BBQ, and Civil War History in Historic Adairsville

 770-773-7480 or Learn More

 This museum and welcome center located in the W&A Railroad Depot on Adairsville’s Historic Square offers a glimpse into the town’s fascinating history, which included pivotal roles in the Civil War’s Great Locomotive Chase, Georgia’s early peach and chenille industries, and the development and advancement of the Dixie Highway.
 Visitors may pick up a self-guided tour brochure with insight on Adairsville most historic homes.
-The depot is open Wednesday and Friday 11 AM-3 PM and Saturday 11 AM-4 PM.
+The depot is open Tuesday-Saturday 11 AM-3 PM.
+Admission is free.

 Public Square Opera House Dinner Theater